 How do new technologies impact the nature of production and work?
 Employment and wages of different types of workers?
 The standard approach, both in popular discussions and academic writings, presumes that any advance that increases productivity (value added per worker) also tends to raise the demand for labor, and thus employment and wages.
-Of course, technological progress might benefit workers with different skills unequally and productivity improvements in one sector may lead to job loss in that sector.
-But even when there are sectoral job losses, the standard narrative goes, other sectors will expand and contribute to overall employment and wage growth.
+Of course, technological progress might lead to job loss in some sectors.
+But even when that happens, the standard narrative goes, other sectors will expand and contribute to overall employment and wage growth.
+Moreover, even if technological progress benefits some workers more than others and increases inequality, the standard approach still predicts that it will tend to raise the labor demand for all types of workers.6